 The products that would initially be delivered were a Live Game Design Tool based on Micro-Machinations and a prototype of the game Money Maker Deluxe made using the Tool.

-However to ensure this project got completed the prototype was delineated.
+However, to ensure this project got completed the prototype was delineated.
 Because the back-end implementation of the Micro-Machinations Library took longer than expected, a full prototype was not feasible.
 Instead a series of diagrams simulating the educative goals of Money Maker Deluxe were created using the completed tool.

 The first chapter explains the context of the project.
 This includes a brief history of Firebrush Studios and the game Money Maker Deluxe.
 Information about the LIVE Game Design research project and the research definition including the problem definition, research question and the products that accompany this thesis.